 4.7 The Case Review Group will order its proceedings at its own discretion and may call witnesses, including Student Services staff (as in paragraph 3) working with the student, and institute enquiries to assist its deliberations.

 4.9 The decision of the Case Review Group, together with a concise record of the meeting, should be sent to the student within 7 working days from the date of the meeting, and a copy kept on the student's personal file.
-A copy of this documentation should be sent to the student's Department where relevant.
+A copy of this documentation should be sent to the student's Department where relevant and appropriate.